(A CATHOLIC CHARITIES SPECIAL EVENT) The Lives They Left Behind: Suitcases From A State Hospital Attic

 It's no secret, we rely on your support.
 We graciously accept all contributions.
 Your financial support is desperately needed at all times and we hope you will consider making a donation with us.

 Each year Catholic Charities helps out thousands of local families struggling to make ends meet.
-Whether it's food, housing, bus tokens, household items, or traveler's aid, we are there for those experiencing a critical emergency situation.
+Whether it's food, housing, household items, or traveler's aid, we are there for those experiencing a critical emergency situation.

 Catholic Charities provides a continuum of residential options for adults with mental illness, developmental disability or who are recovering from addictions.
 Options include 24-hour community residences, supported housing, and apartment program.